lawrennd/old_talks/_posts/2007-11-12-latent-variables-differential-equations-and-gaussian-processes.md

 ---
-:bibtex_key: Lawrence:msr07
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: Latent Variables, Differential Equations and Gaussian Processes
+title: Latent Variables, Differential Equations and Gaussian Processes
-:abstract: 'We are used to dealing with the situation where we have a latent variable.
+abstract: 'We are used to dealing with the situation where we have a latent variable.
   Often we assume this latent variable to be independently drawn from a distribution, e.g. probabilistic PCA or factor analysis.
 This simplification is often extended for temporal data where tractable Markovian independence assumptions are used (e.g.